 What’s the difference?

 There are a lot of similarities between them.
-Ethereum was initially created as a “hard fork” of bitcoin, so its programming is almost the same as bitcoin.
+Ethereum was initially created as a “hard fork” of bitcoin, so its programming is almost the same.
 The main difference is that ETH has built-in “smart contract” technology, which bitcoin doesn’t.

 What makes bitcoin and Ethereum similar?